 Looking for more tips on how to stay safe online?
 You will find them in our article “8 Simple Steps to Guarantee you Stay Safe Online”.

 Antivirus software helps you to protect your computer against viruses and various types of malware.
-There are a number of virus scanners on the market.
+There are even dedicated gaming antiviruses that balance resources.
+There are a number of virus scanners on the market to choose from.
 Some are rather basic and free, while others offer you more options but you need to pay for them.
 Before you make a choice, it is a good idea to check what is out there and which programs are useful and reliable.
 You can do this, for example, by reading our reviews.

 In addition to a virus scanner, there are more ways you can better protect yourself when online.
 Consider, for example, the use of a firewall, a VPN, or a password manager.
+Ideally, you need both a VPN and an antivirus for maximum protection.
 Either way, an antivirus program is a good first step towards online safety.

 Do you have a question about antivirus programs and how they protect your device?
 Click on one of our frequently asked questions below to view the answer.